TotoB12/TRIC/README.md

 gps.ino reads GPS data using TinyGPS++, and displays the latitude and longitude.
 It also measures distance using the ultrasonic sensor and print it out as well.

+emlid_read_pc.py streams the raw NMEA data from a USB connected REACH module, to a Windows console.

 ## Info
 ### DESK COORD: